videoDAC/livepeer-broadcaster/README.md

 ## Minimum Setup

 Here are instructions to setup a Livepeer Broadcaster on a local computer.
-They will work on Mac or Linux (Ubuntu).
+They will work on Mac or Linux.

 1. Download the latest release of pre-compiled software from [Livepeer's Release Page on Github](https://github.com/livepeer/go-livepeer/releases), under where it says **Assets**: